streamnative/pulsar_weekly/content/2019/2019-11/2019-11-29-pulsar-weekly.md

 ### Event/News

-- [Conference] Two Pulsar dedicated events "Pulsar Summit San Francisco" and "Pulsar Summit Beijing" are coming 2020.
+- [Conference] Two Pulsar dedicated events "Pulsar Summit San Francisco" and "Pulsar Summit Beijing" are coming in 2020.
 The Call-For-Presentations is open soon.

     https://lists.apache.org/thread.html/458be6deeb0260591a353cf0a252d7d0a892cd662834db585069a3de@%3Cdev.pulsar.apache.org%3E